Ngorongoro in Tanzania

 Top 7 Parks & Game Reserves in Tanzania (Including Where to Stay)

-With 38% of its land reserved as protected wildlife areas, Tanzania offers a wide choice of national parks and game reserves, all designed for different interests and travel preferences.
+Up to 44% of Tanzania's land is reserved as protected wildlife areas, and national parks and game reserves are suited to different interests and travel styles

 Northern Parks